Released by the HFEA on Tuesday 13th October 2020

 What should I do if I am an ongoing patient?

-What should I do before I get to the clinic?
-Preventive measures
+What do I need to do before I get to the clinic?

-The assistant will check that there are no more than two patients waiting to be attended at the reception desk.
+We will ensure there are no more than two patients waiting to be seen at the reception desk at all times.

 Which patients will be able to start treatment?

-Will I have any diagnostic tests done before I start treatment?
+Will I have any diagnostic tests done before I start my treatment?

-IVI’s aim is to provide maximum safety for both patients and our employees during the treatments.
-Therefore, when starting a treatment, we will perform serological/PCR tests on the patients (women and men) to find out her/his status regarding the Coronavirus.
+IVI’s aim is to provide maximum safety for both patients and our employees during treatments.
+Therefore, when starting a treatment, we will perform serological or PCR (polymerase chain reaction) test on all patients (both women and men) to ensure they are not carrying the COVID-19 infection when starting treatment.

-The PCR and immunology tests will be carried out by the clinic at cost price (£25 for the immunology test and £80 for the PCR).
-Patients can as well apply for a free test through the NHS website if they are showing any symptoms.
+The PCR and immunology tests will be carried out by the clinic.
+The costs are £25 for an immunology test and £80 for a PCR.
+Patients can also apply for a free test through the NHS website if they are showing symptoms of COVID-19.

 Is there any risk of my genetic material being infected in the laboratories?

-To date, everything we know from current publications is that the virus has not been found in semen samples and it is very unlikely to be found in eggs.
-Transmission of SARS CoV-2 virus and other similar Coronaviruses occurs through the virus binding to receptors on respiratory or intestinal cells, which have not been found in oocytes, sperm or embryos.
+To date, no studies have shown that the virus can be found in semen samples and it is very unlikely to be found in eggs, or embryos.
+This is because transmission of the SARS CoV-2 virus occurs through the virus binding to receptors on respiratory or intestinal cells, which are not found in oocytes, sperm or embryos.

 What effect does coronavirus have on pregnant women?

-What effect will coronavirus have on my baby if I am diagnosed with the infection?
+What effect will coronavirus have on my baby if I am diagnosed with COVID-19?